frankfarrell/terraform-provider-redshift/README.md

 # Terraform Redshift Provider

-Manage redshift users, groups, privileges, databases and schemas.
+Manage Redshift users, groups, privileges, databases and schemas.
+It runs the SQL queries necessary to manage these (CREATE USER, DELETE DATABASE etc) in transactions, and also reads the state from the tables that store this state, eg pg_user_info, pg_group etc. The underlying tables are more or less equivalent to the postgres tables, but some tables are not accessible in Redshift.

-Currently only supports users, groups and databses.
+Currently only supports users, groups and databases.
+Privileges and schemas coming soon!

+## Limitations
+For authoritative limitations, please see the Redshift documentations.
+1) You cannot delete the database you are currently connected to.
+2) You cannot set table specific privileges since this provider is table agnostic (for now, if you think it would be feasible to manage tables let me know)
+3) On importing a user, it is impossible to read the password (or even the md hash of the password, since Redshift restricts access to pg_shadow)

 ## Example: